-The change we seek to generate is a social one, promoting community organizing, as the most important value and one that really leads to the prosperity of a people.
-It is our contribution to an increasingly difficult world, with challenges that we have to deal with collectively, with activism, in every sense of the word.
+The change we seek to generate is a social one.
+Promoting community organizing as the most important value, one that really leads to the prosperity of all people.
+It is our contribution to an increasingly difficult world and all the challenges we have to deal with collectively, with activism.